-Whatever your means of transportation, be ready for the feeling of not wanting to leave.
-Find the best places and sights with our list of the top things to do on the Oregon Coast.
+Whatever means of transportation you choose, be ready for the Oregon Coast to leave a lasting impression.
+Make the most of your traveling time with our list of the top things to do on the Oregon Coast.

 Exhibits at the museum range from a decommissioned floating lighthouse open for tours to interactive displays detailing the perilous journey crossing the Columbia River Bar.
 The facility also houses several artifacts relating to the military history found along the coast.